 Telephone: 01562 820262

-Training courses run by the NHS for people with a long term and chronic health problem.
+Advice and support run by the NHS for people with a long term and chronic health problem.
 Free of charge.
-Courses running throughout the year and throughout Worcestershire.
+Check for courses running throughout the year and throughout Worcestershire.

 Telephone: 01905 760000